 Earl E. Congdon, the Executive Chairman of our Board of Directors, is the brother of John R. Congdon, the Vice Chairman of our Board of Directors, and is the father of David S. Congdon, our President and Chief Executive Officer.
-John B. Yowell was the son-in-law of Earl E. Congdon and served as our Executive Vice President and Chief Operating Officer until his death on December 30, 2010.
 John R. Congdon, Jr., a director, is the son of John R. Congdon.
-At December 31, 2010, Earl E. Congdon beneficially owned 5.1% of our outstanding common stock while members of the Congdon family, in the aggregate, beneficially owned approximately 28% of our outstanding common stock.
+At December 31, 2011, members of the Congdon family, in the aggregate, beneficially owned approximately 26.7% of our outstanding common stock.